 How to Change a Headlight Bulb

 Halogen bulbs burn very hot.
 The number one reason for premature failure of a halogen headlight bulb is oil staining.
 The glass on a halogen bulb must absolutely be perfectly clean.
 Just one fingerprint can cause the bulb to burn out.
 Sometimes it is instant, and sometimes it can last a few weeks, but touching the glass with your bare hands will always cause the light burn out quicker.
-To keep this from happening, you should wear a pair of vinyl or latex gloves and to avoid touching the glass of the bulb.
+To keep this from happening when you change a headlight bulb, you should wear a pair of vinyl or latex gloves and to avoid touching the glass of the bulb.
 You should be able to do this without much issue, but some cars don’t have removable headlight lenses, and you have to work blind.
 Just take care to protect the bulb from any kind of oil and you should be good to go.

 We picked up a set of bulbs from our local NAPA store and then got to work.
 The Chevy truck has a removable headlamp housing.
 There is a flip-up lever on the center of the housing that locks it into position.
 This gets lifted up and slid out of the plastic latch.

 Next, the entire housing pulls out of the car.

 It may look like you need a special Torx screwdriver, but you don’t.
 Just twist the bulb and remove it from the housing.
 Don’t forget to unclip the terminals.

 The new bulbs come with a foam sleeve over the glass.
 Wait until the last second to remove it.
 Note the latex gloves.